aseekatz/AnaerobeWorkshop/README.md

 - It is also a good idea to install [XQuartz](https://www.xquartz.org/) (needed by some packages)

 - Go to the [RStudio download page](https://www.rstudio.com/products/rstudio/download/#download)
-	- Under All Installers, download the RStudio Installer for MacOS.
+	- Under 2: Install RStudio, download the RStudio Installer for MacOS 12+. (note: if you are working on older MacOS systems, you will need to choose one of the previous versions from the link).
-	- Double click the file to install RStudio
+	- Double click the file to install RStudio and add to Applications
 	- Once it’s installed, open RStudio to make sure it works and you don’t get any error messages

 **_Linux:_**